Adityasinh-Sodha/Face-Recognition-System/README.md

 # Face-Recognition-System
-This is a basic Face recognition system by Adityasinh Sodha
+This is a advance Face recognition system by Adityasinh Sodha

 ## Overview
 This project implements a face recognition system using a webcam.
 It can recognize registered faces and display their details, while prompting for input when a new face is detected.